 In April 1957, Schriever’s portrait graced the cover of TIME magazine, and he was hailed “America’s Missileman.”
 His official Air Force biography proclaims that Schriever is “the architect of the Air Force’s ballistic missile and military space program.”

-Gary Payton serves as a Distinguished Visiting Professor in the Schriever Chair in Space Systems Engineering.
-Mr. Payton earned his Bachelor of Science degree in astronautics from the U.S. Air Force Academy and his Master of Science degree in aeronautical and astronautical engineering from Purdue University.
+Gary Payton currently occupies the Schriever Chair in Space Systems Engineering as a Distinguished Visiting Professor.
+Payton earned his Bachelor of Science degree in astronautics from the U.S. Air Force Academy and his Master of Science degree in aeronautical and astronautical engineering from Purdue University.